TomoroTanaka/PHAIN/README.md

   >[2] Kohei Yatabe, Yoshiki Masuyama, Tsubasa Kusano and Yasuhiro Oikawa, "Representation of complex spectrogram via phase conversion," Acoustical Science and Technology, vol.40, no.3, May 2019.
 (Open Access)

-## Data
-There is a folder to contain test data.
-You can download and save any files there.\

 ## Usage
-Execute `main.m` to perform PHAINs.
+Execute `main.m` and run PHAINs (the parameters and data directory can be modified by yourself).

+## Directory Structure

 - `PHAIN`
   - `PHAINmain.m`.
-  - `CP.m` is the Chambolle--Pock algorithm.
+  - `CP.m` is the Chambolle-Pock algorithm.

+-`dataset` is the folder to contain test data, where any files can be downloaded.

 - `utils`
   - `proj_Gamma.m`.
   - `shortenForDGT.m`.

-- `phase_correction`
+- `phase_correction` is the toolbox mentioned above (see Requirements 2).

+- `utils` contains some useful functions

 ## License